Syniverse

-Syniverse is a telecommunications company based in the United States.
-It was founded in 1987 as a GTE business unit called GTE Telecommunications Services Inc.

-The company’s global headquarters is in Tampa, Florida, with regional headquarters in Costa Rica, Argentina, Dubai, Luxembourg and Hong Kong.
+Syniverse is an American communications technology company with a focus on 5G roaming, communications platform as a service (CPaaS), A2P Messaging, roaming clearing and settlement, IPX, fraud prevention, mobile identify and authentication solutions, IoT, Private Networks and other emerging technologies leveraged by global enterprises and telecommunication carriers.

+Syniverse was the first to adopt and support the Billing and Charging Evolution (BCE) standard for wholesale roaming billing and has deployed Universal Commerce for 90% of BCE-compliant international mobile operators.

+Headquartered in Tampa, Florida, Syniverse has offices in the United Kingdom, Hong Kong, Costa Rica, Luxembourg, India, China, the United Arab Emirates and Japan.
+Today it is primarily owned by The Carlyle Group and Twilio and led by Andrew Davies, CEO.

 History

 Syniverse was established in 1987 as a GTE business unit, GTE Telecommunication Services Inc. (GTE TSI).
 Soon after, the company launched voice clearing, settlement and exchange, post-call validation, and message rating services.
 During the following years, it established several call delivery, fraud and roaming products.
 In 1993, it developed the first wireless SS7 network to support intelligent network-based services.

 In 1998, the company began to offer its services globally, providing interoperability services to Australia, China, Japan and Korea.
 It received an international leadership award two years later for expansion between Korea, Hong Kong, Japan and North America.

 In 2000, the company became a wholly owned subsidiary of Verizon Information Services Inc. In 2001, the company changed its name from GTE TSI Telecommunication Services Inc. to Verizon Telecommunication Services Inc. That year, the company introduced some services.
 One was a global GRX service for GPRS users to access mobile Internet services.
 Another was a suite of mobile data services, including international SMS interoperability.

 In 2002, TSI became an independent, private corporation after being acquired by a private investment group changing its name again to just Telecommunication Services Inc. In 2004, the company changed its corporate name to Syniverse Technologies.